Whitman, West Virginia

 Whitman is an unincorporated community in Logan County, West Virginia, United States.
 Whitman is 3 mi southwest of Logan.
 Whitman has a post office with ZIP code 25652.

 Whitman Creek's watershed length is about seven miles long and has a watershed area of about 10.6 square miles.
 Whitman Creek Road is 5.5 miles in length from mouth of hollow to head of hollow.
 There are two significant side roads off of Whitman Creek Road.
-The first is Bradshaw Hollow Road (1.4 miles from mouth to head of hollow) with a branch road off of it and both dead end.
+The first is Bradshaw Hollow Road (1.4 miles from mouth to head of hollow) with a branch road off of it and both dead ends.
 The second is Pine Gap Branch.
 This road has connecting roads leading to other main roads, but travel may be restricted by the active coal company at Pine Creek.

 Pine Gap Branch is dirt/gravel road that is 1.5 miles in length until it "T" into a dirt/gravel road called Bailey Hwy.
 (A coal company road which ends at a coal company prep plant) Pine Creek Road (dirt/gravel road) starts here and runs to Omar, WV and Route 44.
 Total distance is 11.5 miles and takes around 30 minutes (faster to go back out Whitman Creek Road to Holden Road to Route 44 and down to Omar [14.5 miles and around 23 minutes and all paved roads]).

 In the history of Whitman Creek, an early identification was on a 1910 map.
 Much of the area of Whitman, WV was owned a Mr. Baisden who had two sons named Hardy and Farley Baisden.
 Later in History two coal camps on Whitman Creek would be named for these two sons.
 In a 1915 Map of the Logan County, Coal Field in West Virginia, the map shows Whitman Creek areas as part of the United States Coal and Oil Company.
 This was later purchased by Island Creek Coal Company.

 Island Creek Coal Company had mining, railroad, coal camps, etc... reaching 5 miles up Whitman Creek.
 In this area they started three coal mine operations with start up before or during 1916 through 1922.
 The mines were Island Creek No. 3, No. 14 and No. 20.
-Nothing remains of these operations as all are sealed up and all infrastructure has been removed.
-No. 3 site is now used as an asphalt plant and No. 20 site is now where National Armature & Machine shop sits.
+Nothing remains of these operations as all are sealed up, and all infrastructure has been removed.
+No. 3 site is now used as an asphalt plant, and No. 20 site is now where National Armature & Machine shop sits.